 Making transparent where in the world data is physically stored.
 For example, if Personal Identifiable Information is stored within the European Union (EU).

 Gaining visibility about how data is processed on its journey through the organization compared to how the business actually needs the data to be processed

 Ensuring that critical data is from a reliable source

 As the volume of data, together with societal attention on ethical data usage, increases it is essential that businesses know how and where their critical data comes from, is processed, and stored.

 Data lineage provides this information through two streams: Enterprise data lineage, which provides a high-level view of the data, how it flows between applications (the patterns), and where it is stored, and Solution data lineage, which provides a lower-level, transactional, view of the data, where it comes from and how it is processed.

 As compliance and governance directives become stricter having knowledge about data flows is essential.

-For more detailed information about how Ardoq deals with data lineage please follow this link.
+For more detailed information about how Ardoq deals with data lineage please read our article on data lineage metamodel.